eclipse-openj9/openj9-docs/CONTRIBUTING.md

 Under `pages:` in the `.yml` file, topics are added and indented to reflect their position in the table of contents.
 Care must be taken to preserve the indentation when making changes to this file.

 If you want to add a new file, see [Document files](#document-files) about file naming, and follow the existing structure and layout when you add a reference to it in the `.yml` file.
-Insert new options in the appropriate position in the list, which is typically arranged in alphabetical order.
+Insert new options in the appropriate position in the list, which is typically arranged in alphabetical order within a section.

 **Note:** From version 1.0 of MkDocs, the `pages:` section is renamed to `nav:`